Ckrenzer/Winter-Livestock-Data/README.md

 ### UPDATE 3/25/2021
 "La Junta Collection.Rmd" no longer requires you to run all of collection() to update one week's worth of data.

-### UPDATE 4/18/2021
+### UPDATE 4/18/2021-4/19/2021
 The collection() function is now better at identifying data in the market reports.
 About 6000 new entries of historical data are available.
+The collection() function is also capable of filtering out some repeat market reports (reducing repeated data).

+Be mindful that some dates may are estimated.
+In cases where the date could not be determined (see CASE 4 in the collection() function), one week is added to the date of the previous sale.